Scientific Name

 How to Grow and Care

 Plant Nigella sativa seeds when no risk of frost exists.
-Sprouts appear in one to two weeks and flowers in about two to three months later.
+Sprouts appear in one to two weeks and flowers about two to three months later.

 Test the soil pH with a home kit two to three months before the desired planting date to verify the pH is slightly acidic with a value of 6.0 to 7.0.
 Work ground rock sulfur into the soil to lower the pH if needed.
 Follow the package application rate based on the current pH.